eclipse-ecsp/api-gateway/README.md

 ### Deployment

-We can deploy this component as a Kubernetes pod by installing api-gateway3 and api-gateway3 charts.
+We can deploy this component as a Kubernetes pod by installing api-gateway and api-registry charts.

 Link:
 [Charts](../../../csp-opensource-charts/tree/main/api-gateway-spring)